an1245/import-otx-indicators-into-misp/README.md

 # ---- Import Configuration ----
 IMPORT_DAYS=1              # number of days to import.  works best if you import 1 day and run every day DECAY_DAYS=120      # don't import events that are older than x days ( should align with lifetime days in your decay model )

+# ---- VirusTotal API Key ----
+VT_API_KEY = "{insert VirusTotal API key}"

+# ---- VirusTotal Malicious Score Limit ----
+VT_MALICIOUS_THRESHOLD = 4        # if the malicious score is greater than this number, include it.
 ```
 7. Run the script
 ```